mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

   - `--allocate-node-cidrs=true`
   - `--cluster-cidr` and `--node-cidr-mask-size` flags according to the given CIDR

-- If a cloud provider is specified, the corresponding `--cloud-provider` is specified together with the `--cloud-config` path if such configuration file exists (this is experimental, alpha and will be removed in a future version)

 Other flags that are set unconditionally are:

 - `--controllers` enabling all the default controllers plus `BootstrapSigner` and `TokenCleaner`